nora75/markdowntable/README.md

 + ToTableAll

-    You can use this command to convert plain text to table.
+    Convert plain text to table.
     A differs from all symbol convert to separator(|) in terms of :ToTable.
-    If you use this command with !(bang),the command recognize first line as table header and add alignment line.
-    This command adjust indents automatically.and delete empty lines.
+    Other thing is same as :ToTable.

     How to use: